Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 historical data preservation.
-To achieve a separation of concerns and provide performance improvements through parallelization of certain crypto-operations, much of the cryptographic work, including symmetric key generation and data encryption and decryption, is delegated to the enclave.
+To achieve a separation of concerns and provide performance improvements through parallelization of certain crypto-operations, much of the cryptographic work, including symmetric key generation and data encryption and decryption, is delegated to an enclave.

 The enclave works with the [private transaction manager](#private-transaction-manager) to strengthen privacy by managing the encryption and decryption in isolation.